Skip to main content

 • Weight scales

 During onboarding, ensure patients understand how to use the devices and how frequently readings should be taken.
-This ensures accurate data collection and fulfills CMS’s requirement for 16 monthly readings.
+This ensures accurate data collection and fulfills CMS’s requirement for either 2-15 or 16 monthly readings.
 They also need to know the frequency at which they should use the device.

-Clinicians should receive adequate information for trend analysis and to meet CMS’s minimum requirement of 16 readings each month.
+Clinicians should receive adequate information for trend analysis and to meet CMS’s minimum requirement of 2-15 or 16 readings each month.

 CMS reimburses for this device setup, which can be billed once per device and only once per month.